 In early 2018, DnA aired a series of stories called Bridges and Walls.
 The topic was connection and division in California, both social and physical.
 The impetus for the series was then-candidate Donald Trump’s repeated calls for building a border wall on the US-Mexico border.

-Walls can also create unexpected connections, like the dividing line at the US-Mexico border that serves as a point of contact for families, artists and communities residing in its shadow.
+The dividing line at the US-Mexico border also serves as a point of contact for families, artists and communities residing in its shadow.

 In Bridges and Walls we explored these competing impulses.